President Tsai attends videoconference with US Heritage Foundation

 Second, Taiwan, as a major trading nation, seeks to play a greater role in fostering regional prosperity through trade, investment, and respect for a rules-based economic system.

-Over the past three years, we've aggressively pursued stronger economic and commercial linkages with South and Southeast Asia under our New Southbound Policy.
+Over the past three years, we have aggressively pursued stronger economic and commercial linkages with South and Southeast Asia under our New Southbound Policy.

 In 2018, our bilateral trade with countries under our New Southbound Policy reached USD$117 billion, a 6% increase from the previous year.
 In that same period, inbound investment has grown 43% and inbound tourism by 14%.